Co fermented coffee Kiwi & Lulo

 Obviously, there’s a lot to talk about here.
 The smell of the beans is intense.
 Robust aromas fill the space in a matter of seconds.
 This is a testament to the boundless potential that is possible with infusions and co-fermentations.

 The spicy flowers are there.
 Lots of geranium, a little hibiscus, and some lavender grab you along the way.
-Luxurious complexity arrives in gooey, mild bitters and an effervescent bite from the piquent bouquet.
-Deeply fruited as well.
-Honeydew melon, candied lime.
-This is coffee maximalism.
-It’s head-turning and over the top like a well-performed improvisational jazz.
+Rich in complexity.
+This is a sugary coffee and it has a tart, herbaceous tonic water mixed drink thing happening.

 Most of all, it is full of flavors and aromas that remind us of the color green.
 A fresh rain on the forest in the morning.
 Spicy flowers and tropical fruits.